Chart Color Schemes

 Serpentine - Jarrahdale features high concentrations of family households, with a lower-than-average median household size

-Family households account for 79.7% of all households, including 35.5% couples with children, 35.7% couples without children, and 8.4% single parent families.
-Non-family households make up the remaining 20.3%, with lone person households at 18.0% and group households comprising 1.5%.
+Family households constitute 79.7% of all households, including 35.5% couples with children, 35.7% couples without children, and 8.4% single parent families.
+Non-family households account for the remaining 20.3%, with lone person households at 18.0% and group households comprising 1.5% of the total.
 The median household size is 2.7 people, which is smaller than the Greater Perth average of 3.0.

 Frequently Asked Questions - Households